1ud0v1c/vdtopng/README.md

 curl -s https://get.sdkman.io | bash
 sdk install kotlin

-# Install ImageMagick Mac OSX, it should already be installed on Linux.
+# Install ImageMagick for Mac OSX, it should already be installed on Linux.
 brew install imagemagick
 ```

 ## How to use

-For now, the program is still in development, but you can already generate an SVG and change it's color and size.
+For now, the program is still in development, but you can already generate a PNG from the vector drawable, change
-The last step would be to handle the different iOS resolution.
+its color, its size and make the export for iOS.
+If you encounter any problem feel free to submit an issue.

 To compile the project, you can use the script **build.sh** or open the project with [IntelliJ IDEA](https://www.jetbrains.com/idea/).